-Four or five years after this was written into law (since the late 1990s), the focus of the state funding provided by JR to the juvenile courts, based on legislative direction, has been on disposition alternatives and evidence-based programs that reduce a youth's future involvement in the juvenile justice system.
-This is an important shift to make note of because the focus of these programs is not to specifically reduce disproportionality or target alternatives to detention, intake and risk assessment standards, or the prosecution and adjudication of juveniles.
+Since the late 1990's, the focus of the state funding provided by JR to the juvenile courts, based on legislative direction, has been on disposition alternatives and evidence-based programs.
+This is an important shift to make note of because the focus of these programs is not to specifically reduce disproportionality.
+While EBPs are not specifically designed to reduce racial and ethnic disparities, evidence- and research-based programs have been shown to address criminogenic risks of youth and to reduce subsequent offending.
+Therefore, equitable access to these programs is imperative both in terms of equity in access to services and as a means to reduce disparities in subsequent contact with the juvenile justice system

-As a result, the answers to the following questions spelled out specifically in the statute is NO.
+However, the answers to the following questions outlined in the statute is NO.